dd2480-group14-2024/dd2480-continuous-integration/README.md

 Jodie Ooi: Automated testing for ContinuousIntegrationServerTests triggered as webhook.
 Contributed to readme on testing documentation.

 Leo Vainio:
+- Wrote the cloneProject function
+- Wrote the compileProject function
+- Wrote the testProject function
+- Set up the repository, organisation and dependencies for the project

 Luna Ji Chen: